There are two major criteria I have for a Twitter client, given the way that I use Twitter.

 The last 5%

 Yoru Fukurou is really a 99.9% solution (in terms of how well it works): all the tweets from people I follow are collected and held somewhere in the application, marked as unread until I read them.
 Once or twice a year, a tweet might show up in my timeline that is actually a spoiler.
 This is usually because the language of a tweet is ambiguous or innocuous enough not to get caught by my filters but, in context, it’s obvious to me that it’s about the Blue Jays game.
-A simple “Blew it again” tweeted by a Toronto sports fan around the time the game should be ending is a total giveaway to me, even if not to my keyword filtering.
+A simple “Blew it again!” tweeted by a Toronto sports fan around the time the game should be ending is a total giveaway to me, but sadly not to my keyword filtering.
 This is the only potential flaw in the system, and the failure rate has proven to be incredibly low.
 It works.

 But, relying on Yoru Fukurou means relying on my laptop.
 And, though I’m late to the game compared to many people, I have come to quite enjoy my phone.
 It’s more likely to be on me (and easy to get to) while out and about and especially while traveling; it can connect to cellular data service; it runs more modern and updated Twitter clients that incorporate Twitter’s newer features.
 So, while Yoru Fukurou operates exactly the way I want it to when I use it, it’s not always the application I can or want to use.